pdxlocations/firefly/README.md

 └── static/
     ├── css/
     │   └── style.css  # Custom styles
-    └── js/
+    ├── js/
-        └── app.js     # JavaScript utilities
+    │   └── app.js     # JavaScript utilities
+    └── images/
+        ├── firefly-logo-dark.png   # Logo for dark theme
+        └── firefly-logo-light.png  # Logo for light theme
 ```

 ## Troubleshooting

 ### Port Already in Use
 If you get a "port already in use" error:
-1. Change the UDP_PORT in `app.py` to a different number (e.g., 12346)
+1. Change the MCAST_PORT in `app.py` to a different number
 2. Restart the application
 3. Make sure all users use the same port number

 ### No Messages Received
 1. Check that all devices are on the same network
-2. Verify that UDP port 12345 is not blocked by firewall
+2. Verify that UDP port 4403 is not blocked by firewall
 3. Try disabling firewall temporarily for testing
 4. Check that the application is running on all devices

 ### Web Interface Not Loading
 1. Make sure Flask is running (you should see startup messages)
-2. Try accessing via `http://127.0.0.1:5000` instead of localhost
+2. Try accessing via `http://127.0.0.1:5011` instead of localhost
-3. Check that port 5000 is not blocked
+3. Check that port 5011 is not blocked

 ### Profile Issues
 1. Profiles are stored in `profiles.json` - this file is created automatically